https://hgic.clemson.edu/

 Indoor Plants – Soil Mixes

-It is important to have the correct soil mix for healthy plant growth.
+It is important to have a quality soil mix for healthy plant growth.
 A high-quality container mix has the following general requirements:

 • Dense enough to support the plant.